mdgspace/codephile-backend/README.md

 At present, the build, tests and linters are run on CI.

 We use [golang-ci](https://github.com/golangci/golangci-lint) lint for linting jobs.
 Download and run the linter locally before submitting a PR.

+## 💬 For commit messages

+Please start your commits with these prefixes for better understanding among collaborators, based on the type of commit:

+    feat: (addition of a new feature)
+    rfac: (refactoring the code: optimization/ different logic of existing code - output doesn't change, just the way of execution changes)
+    docs: (documenting the code, be it readme, or extra comments)
+    bfix: (bug fixing)
+    chor: (chore - beautifying code, indents, spaces, camelcasing, changing variable names to have an appropriate meaning)
+    ptch: (patches - small changes in code, mainly UI, for example color of a button, increasing size of tet, etc etc)
+    conf: (configurational settings - changing directory structure, updating gitignore, add libraries, changing manifest etc)